SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 * Not all pins exist on all parts; if a part does not have a given pin, that input is not available there.
 * On 0-series, only positive and negative input 0 is available, and only AC0 exists.
 * On 1-series with <16k flash, only AC0 and inputs 0 and 1 are available.
 Input 1 only available on parts with that physical pin.
-* On 1-series with 16k or 32k flash, all positive input options shown are available provided the pin exists (there is no PB6 or PB7 except on 24-pin parts, for example, so an ATtiny3216 cannot choose positive input 3 for AC0), as are `IN- 0` and `IN- 1`. `IN- 2` is not available.
+* On 1-series with 16k or 32k flash, all positive input options shown are available provided the pin exists (there is no PB6 or PB7 except on 24-pin parts, for example, so an ATtiny3216 cannot choose positive input 3 for AC0).
+Negative inputs `IN- 0` and `IN- 1` are available, but `IN- 2` is not; the register only allocates 2 bits for selecting the negative side, and the 1-series has both vref and dacref options.
 * On 2-series, all AC0 inputs are available (as long as the pin exists on that part).
-AC1 and AC2 do not exist.
+Only one comparator, AC0, exists.

 ### input_p
 Property for setting what input pin the positive input of the comparator should be connected to